-Asociación Centro Sachamama (ACS) is a non-profit organization in the Peruvian High Amazon with a field station in the town of Lamas, Department of San Martin, Peru.
-ACS in collaboration with the indigenous Kichwa-Lamistas, the descendants of pre-Columbian inhabitants, as well as with the local Education Board of the province of Lamas (Sp. acronym UGEL) works to regenerate the millennially fertile pre-Columbian Amazonian anthropogenic soil known as Amazonian Dark Earth, or in Portuguese Terra Preta do Indio, or in Quechua Yana Allpa.
-ACS was founded in 2009 by the anthropologist Frédérique Apffel-Marglin and its presided in Lamas by Randy Chung Gonzales who has worked closely with Dr. Apffel-Marglin since the founding of ACS.
-ACS shares a worldview in which the human, the non-human, as well as the community of spirits, are all kin to each other, treating nature as a Thou rather than an it.
-By ‘biocultural regeneration’ we mean to honor this integration of all life as well as the cyclicity of its rhythms.
-It is also meant to obviate the backward/advanced implications of more linear formulations.
+The Sachamama Center Association (ACS) is a non-profit organization in the Peruvian Upper Amazon with a field station in the city of Lamas, Department of San Martín, Peru.
+The association, in collaboration with the indigenous Kichwa-Lamas, descendants of the pre-Columbian inhabitants, works to regenerate the so-called “anthropogenic” pre-Columbian Amazonian soil, a fertile and ancient soil, also known as Amazonian Black Earth (Terra Preta do Indio in Portuguese) or Yana Allpa in Quechua.
+ACS was founded in 2009 by anthropologist Frédérique Apffel-Marglin and is chaired at Lamas by Randy Chung Gonzales, who has worked closely with Dr. Apffel-Marglin since her founding.
+The center also shares with the Kichwa-Lamas a worldview where humans, non-humans, as well as the community of spirits, are kin to each other.
+ACS treats nature as a "you" rather than an "it."
+The non-profit organization also exists in the US under the name “Sachamama Center for Biocultural Regenration”.
+By "biocultural regeneration" we mean honoring this integration of all life, as well as the cyclicality of its rhythms.
+It is also intended to obviate backward/advance implications of more linear formulations.

 SCBR PERMANENT PROJECTS